codazoda/boiler/README.md

 _Boiler_ is an application that automatically prints basic boilerplate code that you can copy and paste into your project.

-This was written in one of my early live coding episodes [Making a Command-Line Tool for Boilerplate Code in Go - S1 E5](https://youtu.be/csRkQg4XzuE).

-In the future, _Boiler_ will download it's templates from a public website.
-We'll use GitHub for contributing to the project.
-You'll also be able to use your own URL as an additonal template repository.
+In the future, _Boiler_ may download it's templates from a public website.
+When we do that we'll use GitHub for contributing to the project.
+You should also be able to use your own URL as an additonal template repository.

 ## Examples